kaic/win-post-install/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can help:

-### Reporting Issues

-- Use GitHub Issues to report bugs or request features
+Please read our **[Contributing Guide](CONTRIBUTING.md)** for detailed instructions on:

+- Development setup
-- Include detailed steps to reproduce bugs
+- Adding software to the catalog
-- Suggest new software or configurations with relevant details
+- Adding system configurations
+- Modifying the UI
+- Code style guidelines
+- Pull request process

-### Submitting Changes
+### Quick Start

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/my-feature`
+2. Create a feature branch: `git checkout -b feat/my-feature`
-3. Make your changes and test thoroughly
+3. Make your changes and test locally
 4. Commit using conventional commits: `git commit -m "feat: add new feature"`
-5. Push to your fork: `git push origin feature/my-feature`
-6. Open a Pull Request with a clear description
+5. Push and open a Pull Request

-### Commit Convention

-This project uses conventional commits:

-- `feat:` New features
-- `fix:` Bug fixes
-- `docs:` Documentation changes
-- `chore:` Maintenance tasks
-- `refactor:` Code refactoring
-- `test:` Test additions or changes

-### Adding Software

-When adding new software:
-- Verify the winget package ID is correct
-- Use official icons when available
-- Provide accurate descriptions and website links
-- Test the installation on a Windows machine
-- Place in the appropriate category

-### Adding Configurations

-When adding configurations:
-- Test changes on Windows 10 and 11
-- Document any side effects or warnings
-- Mark as recommended only if widely beneficial
-- Specify if restart is required
-- Include reversible commands when possible

 ## License